 Trade association Is your position on climate change consistent with theirs?
 Please explain the trade association's position How have you, or are you attempting to, influence the position?
-North American Environmental Management (NAEM Consistent Greenhouse Gas reduction is an ongoing priority for companies that want to be environmental and sustainability leaders.
-Members develop strategies for measuring, managing and reducing emissions.
-NAEMs solicit feedback and participation in the coordination of policy and compliance reviews.
-Members also are connected to the largest community of EHS and Sustainability decision-makers through peer-led educational conferences and a private, online knowledge-sharing network.
-Enerplus' has seven employees that actively participate in NAEMs leadership, policy positions and events.
-Our Manager of Safety and Social Responsibility sits on the Board of Regents for NAEMs.
+(NAEM) solicit feedback and participation in the coordination of policy and compliance reviews.
+Members also are connected to the largest community of EHS and Sustainability decision-makers through peer-led educational conferences and a private, online knowledge-sharing network. and Social Responsibility sits on the Board of Directors and the Board of Regeants for NAEMs.
 Canadian Heavy Oil Association Consistent To support the Canadian Heavy Oil community in providing a sustainable energy source for the worlds energy needs.
 The CHOA provides collective member position papers on climate issues.
 Our Manager of Safety and Social Responsibility is the President of this Association.
 CAPP Environment Executive Policy Group Consistent Promote Climate policy / GHG regulation being underpinned by competitiveness and technology and innovation considerations, and aligned with a broader national policy framework.
 Alberta has a sound framework in place for GHG regulation.
 The federal regulations for the oil and gas sector should build on this foundation and be developed in a manner that addresses the competitiveness of the Canadian oil and gas sector and be compatible with the final form of the Air Quality Management System (AQMS).
-Enerplus' actively participates in EPG meetings and provides effective feedback for new policies and regulations are relevant, forward thinking and sustainable.
+Enerplus actively participates in EPG meetings and provides effective feedback for new policies and regulations are relevant, forward thinking and sustainable .Our CEO is a part of the board of Governors for CAPP.
 CAPP Air Regulatory Committee Consistent This committee's purpose is to actively monitor, engage in and influence air initiatives affecting the oil and gas industry, and to prioritize and establish air strategies for the CAPP membership.
-Enerplus' actively participates in EPG meetings and provides effective feedback for new policies and regulations are
+Enerplus actively participates in EPG meetings and provides effective feedback for new policies and regulations are relevant, forward thinking and sustainable.

-Trade association Is your position on climate change consistent with theirs?
-Please explain the trade association's position How have you, or are you attempting to, influence the position? relevant, forward thinking and sustainable.
 CAPP Environment Executive Policy Group Consistent The Environment EPG addresses CAPP federal and inter-governmental environmental and regulatory policy issues for the upstream oil and gas industry.
-Enerplus' actively participates in EPG meetings and provides effective feedback for new policies and regulations are relevant, forward thinking and sustainable.
+Enerplus actively participates in EPG meetings and provides effective feedback for new policies and regulations are relevant, forward thinking and sustainable.
 Fuel Gas Efficiency Benchmark group Consistent This committee is responsible for communicating and monitoring fuel gas efficiency/usage in Alberta and supporting the implementation of efforts to improve fuel gas efficiency and reduce fuel gas consumption.
-Enerplus' actively participates in EPG meetings and provides effective feedback for new policies and regulations are relevant, forward thinking and sustainable.
+Enerplus actively participates in EPG meetings and provides effective feedback for new policies and regulations are relevant, forward thinking and sustainable.
 Alberta Executive Policy Group Consistent This EPG addresses Alberta environmental and regulatory policy issues for the Upstream Oil and Gas Industry in the province.
-Enerplus' actively participates in EPG meetings and provides effective feedback for new policies and regulations are relevant, forward thinking and sustainable.
+Enerplus actively participates in EPG meetings and provides effective feedback for new policies and regulations are relevant, forward thinking and sustainable.

+CC2.3d

-Do you publically disclose a list of all the research organizations that you fund?
+Do you publicly disclose a list of all the research organizations that you fund?

+Yes

+CC2.3e

 Do you fund any research organizations to produce or disseminate public work on climate change?

+No

 CC2.3f

 Please describe the work and how it aligns with your own strategy on climate change

 CC2.3g

 Please provide details of the other engagement activities that you undertake

+r lease provide details of the other engagement activities that you undertake

 CC2.3h